-WordPress themes drive the concept of a web templating system even further.
+A WordPress theme drives the concept of a website templating system much further.

-A WP theme controls every aspect of your web design.
-It allows you to add a “skin” over your entire site similarly to what a template system does but it also also provides users with more control over the management and customization of template options.
+A WordPress theme controls and unifies the design aspects of your website.
+It lets you add a “skin” to your entire site much like a template system does but it gives you more control over the management, appearance and customization aspects of your template options.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-As the above states, a unique feature of WordPress is that the way your web site looks to visitors in no way affects the management of your content.
+As stated above, one of the unique features of the WP theme is that the way your web site appears to visitors in no way affects how your content is managed.

-Basically, what this means is that you can change the look and feel of your website as much and as often as you want without affecting your website’s content and all the functionality you’ve built into it.
-For example, if WP site has been set up for e-commerce, replacing the theme won’t affect the content or the functionality of your site.
-All e-commerce features, settings and product information will remain unaffected, but your site will look completely different.
+In simple terms, what this means is that WP themes let you change the appearance of your website as much and as often as you like without affecting your site’s content and all the functionality you’ve built into it.
+For example, if you have set up WP website for e-commerce, replacing the theme won’t affect the content or the functionality of the site.
+All e-commerce features, site and plugin settings and product information will remain intact, but your site will look completely different.

 This is huge!
 Why?

-Because when your website is powered by WordPress, you no longer have to wait until your site’s web design is completed.
-You can get your website built simply and get started with any WP theme you like, and then completely edit the look, feel and design of your WordPress site in seconds, whenever you want … and as often as you like!
+Because when you use WordPress, you no longer have to spend weeks or months waiting for your website to be done.
+You can get your business website built simply and get started with any WordPress theme you like, and then completely change the look, feel and design of your site in minutes, whenever you choose … and as many times as you like!

-Even better, you can easily install a theme on your site with no website design skills required.
-Simply pick a theme you like, upload it to your website and activate it.
-WordPress allows you to change your site’s design and customize elements like headers, layout, style settings and more in minutes …
+Even better, you can easily replace any theme on your site without needing any website code editing skills.
+Simply choose any theme you want, install it on your site and activate it.
+WordPress lets you change your website design and modify elements like headers, layout, typography and more in less than a few minutes …

-As WordPress is open source software, thousands of website designers from all over the world can design themes specifically for the WP CMS platform using the WP template system.
+Since WordPress is made available as open source software, web design companies anywhere in the world can design themes specifically for the WordPress platform using the WordPress templating system.

-This means that thousands of high quality WP themes are made available to WordPress users.
-Themes are generally distributed for Free under the terms of the GNU General Public License Definition, or sold as Premium (i.e. paid) themes.
+This means that loads of great WordPress themes can be downloaded by WP users.
+Themes are normally distributed for Free under the terms of the GNU License Definition, or sold as Premium (paid) WP themes.

-The WordPress development team maintains a FREE theme directory which allows WordPress users to download and access, thousands of excellent themes at $0 cost …
+The WordPress team keeps a FREE theme directory which gives WordPress users access thousands of great themes at no cost …

-As the popularity of WordPress increases, more designers are now starting to create themes for a wider audience of web users.
+As WordPress becomes more popular, more designers are now starting to develop themes for a wider range of users.

-You can view several theme galleries containing various examples of themes here:
+You can view several theme galleries containing stunning examples of great premium WordPress themes here:

 (Browse Thousands Of FREE WordPress Themes!)

-Here are just some of the many benefits of using WordPress themes over using traditional website design:
+Here are just a few of the benefits and advantages of choosing WordPress themes over using traditional website design:

-Themes are quite easy to install on your site.
-Just upload the plugin file to your Plugins folder via your dashboard and activate.
-Even easier still, you can install any of the themes listed in the free theme repository at WordPress.org) directly inside your WordPress dashboard.
+Themes are really easy to install on your site.
+Just upload it to your Plugin folder via your WordPress dashboard and activate.
+Even easier still, you can install any of the themes listed in the WP theme repository at WordPress.org) directly from your WordPress dashboard.

-- WordPress has a large community of commercial theme developers who make thousands of professional WP Themes available to users.
-And many of these themes are 100% free to use!
+- WordPress has a thriving community of commercial web developers who make thousands of great-looking, high quality WP Themes available to WP users.
+Thousands of these themes are completely free to use!

-- Themes give sites a unified and consistent look across all the blog’s elements, i.e. pages, headers, footers, layouts, etc …
+- Themes give sites a unified and consistent “look and feel” across all the blog’s elements, i.e. pages, headers, footers, layouts, etc …

-- A “theme” works independently of your digital content.
-This allows you replace themes as often as you like without deleting your blog’s underlying information.
+- A “theme” works independently of your web site’s content.
+This allows you swap WP themes as often as you like without changing the underlying content.

-- Many WordPress themes come with built-in functionality and settings that enable you to customize the site’s style and design properties and create a unique look to suit your taste.
+- Many WP themes come with additional built-in features and options that allow you to easily customize your site’s style, layout and design elements and create a unique look to suit your taste.

-- Many WordPress themes are built using a framework that allows users to update themes to newer theme versions without losing any customizations (e.g. styles)
+- Many WP themes are built using a framework that enables users to upgrade themes to newer theme versions without losing its unique customizations (e.g. CSS styles)

-- WordPress allows you to search, import, install and update WordPress Themes automatically from the dashboard.
+- WordPress lets you search, upload and install WordPress Themes automatically directly from within your dashboard.

-Many WP theme designers are now developing “responsive” themes for the WP platform.
+Many WP theme developers are now developing WordPress themes that incorporate “responsive” functionality.

-A responsive theme allows a website to automatically reconfigure the layout to display smoothly over different screen sizes and resolutions, as well as different platforms) …
+A responsive theme enables websites to automatically readjust the web layout to display smoothly over different screen sizes and resolutions, as well as across different platforms) …

-A responsive theme is also optimized for different types of devices.
-Users can navigate, read and load your site on most if not all devices without having to resize anything, or requiring website owners to install additional display elements.
+A responsive theme is also optimized for each device type.
+Users can scroll, read and load the site on various device platforms without having to resize anything, or requiring website owners to have installed additional browser tools.

-Note: When purchasing WordPress themes, it’s a good idea to choose a responsive WordPress theme.
-Not only will a responsive theme ensure that your website displays well across all devices, but it also means that the theme is newer than non-responsive themes and therefore probably complies with the latest standards, practices and techniques of web design coding.
+Note: When purchasing WordPress themes, we recommend choosing a responsive WordPress theme.
+Not only will a responsive theme ensure that your web site displays well across your visitors’ devices, but it also means that the theme is newer than non-responsive themes and therefore should comply with the latest standards and practices of web design and web coding.

-We hope the above article has provided you with a clearer understanding of themes, what WP themes are, how WordPress themes can help you save money on web development costs, and how themes make customizing your web design easy.
+I hope that this article has given you a clearer overview of WordPress themes, what themes are, how themes can help your business save money, and how WordPress themes make customizing sites easy.

-To learn where to find great themes for your blog, go here:
+To learn where to search for great WordPress themes for your website or blog, go here: